cs1302uga/cs1302-exercises/misc/MacOS.md

 ## Open Terminal

-MacOS comes with a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) called [Terminal](https://support.apple.com/guide/terminal/welcome/mac).
+The macOS operating system comes with a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) called [Terminal](https://support.apple.com/guide/terminal/welcome/mac).

 1. **Open Terminal.** On your Mac, do one of the following: